what types of microorganisms are considered a biological hazard

 Bacteria

 Bacteria are microscopic single-celled organisms, and billions exist all around you, including inside other living organism.
 Most bacteria serve a purpose.
 They support different plant and animal life forms and are useful in many medical and industrial processes.
+In the context of health risks, bacteria are classified as biological hazards due to their potential to cause various diseases.

 There are many different types of bacteria across the universe, but scientists group them according to the following shapes: